The complete guide to Microsoft PowerToys (2023)

 FancyZones

 With FancyZones you can create window layouts to help organise “multiple windows on your screen.
 It works by letting you divide the desktop into zones for where your app windows will go.
+Windows 11 has some elements of FancyZones built into it, so this tool might not be too useful if you’re on Win 11.
+But Windows 10 users may find this quite useful!

 When FancyZones is on, the activation shortcut WINDOWS, SHIFT and BACKTICK will launch the layout editor.
 Backtick is the symbol that looks like a slanting quotation mark, next to the number one on English keyboards.